learn-co-curriculum/devops-m0-gnu-coreutils/README.md

 ## Tools in the collection

-Here's a non-exhaustive list of some of the most commonly used tools belonging to the GNU suite, and by extension, *Linux*:
+Here's a non-exhaustive list of some of the most commonly used commands belonging to the GNU suite, and by extension, *Linux*:

 - `ls`: Lists the contents of a directory.